Regenerative Medicine and Surgery One-Week Course

 Regenerative Medicine and Surgery (REGS 5200) is a required course for all Regenerative Science Training Program doctoral students and an optional selective for first-year or second-year Mayo Clinic medical students.
 Other doctoral students may also choose to take the course for credit.

 There are no prerequisites.
-However, enrollment in the Rochester, Minnesota, course is limited to five doctoral students a term.
+However, enrollment at each campus is limited to five doctoral students a term.
 Enrollment of nondegree and master's degree students is only by permission of the course directors.

 Regenerative Medicine and Surgery Course Highlights